HarshUpadhyay/TesseractTrainer/README.md

 ## Remarks

 * UTF-8 encoding is supported.
+* For now, training on "right to left" languages (ie: Arabic, for example) is not supported.
 * If your `tessdata` directory is not writable without superuser rights, use the `sudo` command when executing your python script.
 * Do not forget to describe your font properties in a file, following [these instructions](https://code.google.com/p/tesseract-ocr/wiki/TrainingTesseract3#font_properties_%28new_in_3.01%29).